Did you know that, on average, Americans check their cell phones 80 times a day? That’s once every 12 minutes when you factor the hours you’re asleep.

 7. Give a Clear Call to Action

-Don’t send an SMS blast without a CTA unless you want to squander the opportunity of connecting with customers.
+Don’t send a text blast without a CTA unless you want to squander the opportunity of connecting with customers.

 You’ve captured their attention.
 Ask them to do something.
 Direct them to your website or social media accounts and give them a clear and compelling reason to go.